-Leading contractor, HMS, is celebrating with its ILM Trainee’s on a job well done, after 12 young people are accepted onto the six-month ILM Access to Work Programme.
+We're celebrating a job well done with our new ILM Trainees, after 12 young people were accepted onto the six-month ILM Access to Work Programme.

-Dedicated to supporting employment opportunities for young people in its communities, the award-winning construction and maintenance organisation are supporting 12 young people, aged 16 – 24, on a training placement to gain experience across a variety of trades including electrical joinery, groundswork and decorating.
+As an organisation, we are dedicated to supporting employment opportunities for young people in our communities and we are supporting 12 young people, aged 15 - 24, on a training placement to gain experience across a variety of trades including electrical joinery, groundswork and decorating.